YowSiaoKang/tp/docs/UserGuide.md

 - The email addresses will be copied in a comma-separated format, e.g. `john@example.com, jane@example.com, ...`.

-- If there are no people in the filtered list, an error message will be shown.
+- An error message will appear if the filtered volunteer list contains no volunteers.

 </div>